DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 Week by week, Kira improved.

 By week four, she could perceive objects within ten meters.
 Could describe their resonance signatures with surprising accuracy.
-Still struggled with living presences—people were harder than objects—but that was normal.
+Still struggled with living presencesâ€”people were harder than objectsâ€”but that was normal.

 "People are dynamic," Elyra explained during theory.
 "Objects are static.
 Harder patterns to track."